Blog: The rise of LGD-4033

 It should be noted that a number of SARMs have associated health-risks, particularly for the heart and liver.

-The Australian Therapeutic Goods Association (TGA) classifies LGD-4033, like all SARMs, as a Schedule 4 drug – a prescription-only medicine or animal remedy.
+The Australian Therapeutic Goods Administration (TGA) classifies LGD-4033, like all SARMs, as a Schedule 4 drug – a prescription-only medicine or animal remedy.
 The possession of LGD-4033 without appropriate authority is illegal.

 Athletes are warned that not only is LGD-4033 prohibited in sport but it is not yet cleared through clinical trials.